ilo-token/ilo-token.github.io/README.md

 ## Building

-This fetches more dependencies needed, builds the dictionary, and builds `./dist/main.js`.
+This builds the distribution code at `./dist/main.js` as minified file ready for production use, it also builds the source map so contributors can directly debug the production code.

 ```
 deno task build
 ```

+Before building the distribution code, it builds the dictionary first by transforming the dictionary into a code at `./dictionary/dictionary.ts`.
+This enables faster code startup without dealing with file access or network access.

 ## Watching

-This builds `./dist/main.js`.
+This is similar to [building](#building) but it doesn't minify the code.
 This command also watches the codes in `./src/` and `./dictionary/` including the dictionary and rebuilds `./dist/main.js` whenever there are changes.
 To stop this command, simply press Ctrl + C.

 ```
 deno task watch